-Several recommendations with respect to shrimp in Div.
-3M made during the September 1997 Meeting had not been addressed and are repeated below:
+Several recommendations from the September 1997 Meeting were not addressed and are repeated below:

 - Age composition of the EU survey results should be estimated to provide insights into mortality and year-class strengths. - Contracting Parties contribute to the catch and effort dataset according to the format specified in SCS Doc.
 96/19. - Estimates of overpack should be obtained for all nations fishing for shrimp in Div.
 3M and these estimates be included in the catch statistics.